El Bilal Touré

-El Bilal Touré (born 3 October 2001) is a Malian professional footballer who plays as a forward for La Liga club Almería and the Mali national team.
+El Bilal Touré (born 3 October 2001) is a professional footballer who plays as a striker for Süper Lig club Beşiktaş on loan from Serie A club Atalanta.
+Born in Ivory Coast, he represents the Mali national team.

 Club career

 Reims

 On 3 January 2020, Touré signed his first professional contract with Reims.
 He made his professional debut in a 4–1 Ligue 1 win over Angers on 1 February 2020, and scored Reims' first goal in the game.

 Almería

 On 1 September 2022, Touré moved to La Liga side Almería on a six-year contract.
 On 26 February 2023, he scored the only goal in a 1–0 victory over Barcelona, to be his club's first ever win against the latter.

+Atalanta

+Touré signed for Serie A club Atalanta on 29 July 2023.
+His transfer fee of €30 million was the most expensive in the club's history.

+Loan to VfB Stuttgart

+On 23 August 2024, Touré joined Bundesliga club VfB Stuttgart on loan for the 2024–25 season with a buy option included in the deal.
+Later that year, on 22 October, he scored his first UEFA Champions League goal in the stoppage time, securing a 1–0 away victory over Juventus.
+A month later, he sustained a metatarsal fracture during international duty which would keep him side-lined for several months.

+Beşiktaş

+On 25 August 2025, El-Bilal joined Turkish giants Beşiktaş initially on a season-long loan, with the move set to become permanent next season due to an obligation to buy.

 International career

 Touré won the 2019 Africa U-20 Cup of Nations with the Mali U20s.
 He debuted with the senior Mali national team in a 3–0 friendly win over Ghana on 9 October 2020, scoring on his debut.